Dana Rohrabacher: Cannabis

 Rohrabacher supported the legalization of cannabis for both medical and recreational purposes.
 He spoke against the policy of cannabis prohibition as early as May 2013, calling it a "colossal failure" in an op-ed penned for the Orange County Register.
 He further outlined his views in a May 2014 op-ed in National Review, arguing that the prohibition of cannabis has incurred a number of undesirable costs upon free society, such as an increase in gang violence, soaring incarceration rates, unconstitutional seizure of private property through civil forfeiture, corruption and militarization of police forces, and negative impacts on minority communities and relationships with Latin-American countries.
 Rohrabacher has called on fellow Republicans to reconsider their stance towards cannabis, citing core conservative principles such as limited government, individual liberty, respect for the Tenth Amendment, and respect for the doctor–patient relationship that Rohrabacher says lend support to loosening current laws.
-He also notes conservative leaders such as Milton Friedman, William F. Buckley, and Grover Norquist that have espoused similar drug policy views.
+He also notes conservative leaders such as Milton Friedman, William F. Buckley Jr., and Grover Norquist that have espoused similar drug policy views.
 In April 2016, Rohrabacher announced his endorsement of California's Proposition 64, the Adult Use of Marijuana Act.

 Rohrabacher is a strong proponent of states' rights when it comes to cannabis policy.
 He has introduced the Rohrabacher–Farr amendment for a number of years beginning in 2003, to prohibit the Justice Department from spending funds to interfere with the implementation of state medical cannabis laws.
 The amendment passed the House for the first time in May 2014, becoming law in December 2014 as part of an omnibus spending bill.
 Additional legislation that Rohrabacher has introduced includes the Respect State Marijuana Laws Act and the Veterans Equal Access Act.
 Rohrabacher has called on the DEA / DOJ to remove cannabis from the list of Schedule I drugs.
 In February 2017, Rohrabacher co-founded the Congressional Cannabis Caucus – along with Reps.
 Don Young (R–AK), Jared Polis (D–CO), and Earl Blumenauer (D–OR) – to help advance policy change regarding cannabis at the federal level.